tomerraviv95/trackeriq-hw/README.md

 # trackeriq-hw

-My solution to the homework provided by TrackerIQ
+My solution to the homework provided by TrackerIQ is in the exploration.ipynb file